Rexios80/hds_overlay/README.md

 All configuration is done in the watch app and desktop app

 ### Set up as stream overlay

+#### Browser capture
+1. Add https://hds.dev as a browser source
+2. Right click the source and "Interact" with it
+3. Set the background color to transparent in the settings
+4. Add a crop filter

+#### Window capture
 1. Add a window capture for the desktop app
 2. Add a chroma key filter to the window capture
 3. Add a crop filter to the window capture